Skip to content

 Eastern Tiger Swallowtail Butterfly on Common Milkweed — Author Image

-10. Butterfly Weed (Asclepias tuberosa)
+10. Butterfly Weed (Asclepias tuberosa), a Milkweed for all Conditions

-Butterfly Weed (Asclepias tuberosa): This Michigan milkweed is one of the most common for butterfly gardeners on the east coast of the United States.
+Butterfly Weed (Asclepias tuberosa): Butterfly weed is one of the most common for butterfly gardeners on the east coast of the United States.
 Butterfly weed has three subspecies, two of which, subsp. interior and subsp. tuberosa occur in Michigan.
 Subspecies interior is located throughout the lower peninsula and one county in the upper peninsula.
 Subspecies tuberosa is located in one county (Kalamazoo County) in the lower peninsula.
 The flowers are characteristically orange and bloom throughout the summer and sometimes into the autumn.
-It grows in open areas with full sun such as fields, roadsides, and open woods and is hardy from zones 3-9.
-Seeds of butterfly weed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+It grows in open areas with full sun such as fields, roadsides, and open woods.

 Orange flowers of butterfly weed (Asclepias tuberosa).